Usman Lawal-Osula: Personal life and death

+Chief Usman Lawal-Osula was the great grandson of Princess Aghayubini, the daughter of Oba Osemwende, the 33rd Oba of Benin.
+In 1957, he was honoured with the title, Arala of Benin by Oba Akenzua II, his cousin and 37th Oba of Benin.

+He was Chairman of the Midwest Art Council and Vice President of the Nigerian Arts Council, now the National Council for Arts and Culture.
+He was instrumental in providing evidence in support of the creation of the Mid-West State of Nigeria before Sir Henry Willink and others.
+In his earlier years, Chief Usman Lawal-Osula was appointed to the Benin Divisional Administrative Committee in 1948 and became the first Muslim to serve in the colonial administration of the Division.
+With diverse business interests across Nigeria, he served on the boards of multiple organizations such as Midwest Textile Mills and T.A.
+Oni & Sons, while also playing a pivotal role in bringing the United Bank for Africa to the mid-western region of Nigeria following the restructuring from British and French Bank Limited (BFB) in 1961 after Nigeria's independence.

 Chief Usman Lawal-Osula died in his Benin City home on December 2, 1972, the day after returning from hospital in England, Great Britain.
-At the time of this death, he was survived by his wife, Lydia Modupe Lawal-Osula and his four daughters: Chief Dr. Irene Odaro, a retired Solicitor-General and former spouse of Moses Odaro, Hajia Morenike Ibrahim-Yahaya, Princess Iyabo Ifueko Akai and Princess Edugie Joan Nzeribe, the wife of Senator Arthur Nzeribe.
+At the time of his death, he was survived by his wife, Chief (Mrs.) Lydia Modupe Lawal-Osula JP and his four daughters: Chief Dr. Irene Odaro, a retired Solicitor-General and former spouse of Moses Odaro, Hajia Morenike Ibrahim-Yahaya, Princess Iyabo Ifueko Akai and Princess Edugie Joan Nzeribe, the wife of Senator Arthur Nzeribe.

 Philanthropy

 Chief Usman Lawal-Osula was an international art collector and sponsored the third floor of the Benin City National Museum.
 In 1965, Chief Lawal-Osula appealed through Sir Francis Cumming-Bruce, 8th Baron Thurlow to the British people during a party honouring the chief in Lagos to let them have back in Benin some of the treasures which were looted during the Benin Expedition of 1897.
 He was also instrumental in getting Vice Admiral Sir Gilbert Stephenson to return a Benin ceremonial sacrificial sword acquired during the Benin Expedition to the Oba of Benin through his acquaintance with his son, Gilbert L. Stephenson (Jnr.) who was the Secretary of independent organization Voluntary Service Overseas at the time.